sonhavietnamese/crwn-clothing-graphql-starter/README.md

 ## Fix in Existing Code

 If you want to fix error directly in your code.
-Follow these step:
+Follow these steps:

 1. Run `npm run eject`
 2. Go to `config/webpack.config.js`